PolyhedraZK/PolyhedraDocs/docs/expander/cuda/backend.md

 ![example computation](example_computation.png "Example Computation")

 Assuming we're given such a computation graph with four copies of `Cir-1` in the first layer, and two copies of `Cir-2` in the second one.
-While it's possible to treat the entire computation graph as a whole big circuit, it is more sometimes more efficient to separate them apart, and exploit the potential of parallel execution of the underlying proving system.
+While it's possible to treat the entire computation graph as a whole big circuit, it is sometimes more efficient to separate them apart, and exploit the potential of parallel execution of the underlying proving system.

 ## ZKCuda with Expander
 When using ZKCuda with Expander, the entire proving can be divided into the following steps: